 Speaking of Travel® With Marilyn Ball

-Welcome to Speaking of Travel, the electrifying iHeart Radio show and global podcast that takes you on unforgettable journeys across the globe...
-No Passport Required!
+Welcome to Speaking of Travel, the iHeart Radio show and global podcast that’s all about discovering the world.
+No Passport required!

-So whether you're packing your bags or just dreaming big, Speaking of Travel is your all-access pass to inspiration, discovery, and purpose-driven adventure.
+So whether you’re planning your next big trip or just dreaming about it, Speaking of Travel is your go-to for inspiration, discovery, and purpose-driven adventure.

 Subscribe now and let the journey change you. 🌍✈️